zenolucas/AI-Dietitian/README.md

 To get a local copy up and running, follow the steps below.

 ## Disclaimer
 This prototype was developed in a Unix environment.
-Running the program in Windows seem to introduce some issues.
+Running the program in Windows may introduce some issues.

 ### Prerequisites
 - Python 3.8 or higher